MonetDBSolutions/monetdb-stethoscope/README.rst

 .. code:: shell

-   pip install -U monetdb-pystethoscope
+   pip install -U monetdb-stethoscope

-This project is compatible with Python 3.5 or later and with MonetDB server version Jun2020 or later.
+This project is compatible with Python 3.6 or later and with MonetDB server version Jun2020 or later.

 We recommend the use of virtual environments (see `this